-- All core courses, including English, Reading, Math, Science, Social Studies and World Languages, in grades 9 -12 will administer an EOCA, with the exception of courses administering Keystone Exams or if the student sits for the respective AP exam. - Related studies courses, including art, music, health and physical education, business education, technology education and family and consumer science, will administer an EOCA beginning in grade 9.
+- All core courses including English, Math, Science, and Social Studies in grades 9 -12 will administer an EOCA, except for courses administering Keystone Exams or if the student sits for the respective AP exam. - Related studies courses, including World Language, Art, Music, Health / Physical Education, Business Education, Technology Education and Family and Consumer Science, will administer an EOCA beginning in grade 9.
 The end-of-course assessment will be administered during class time.

-Weight of EOCA and Mid-Term Grades
+Weight of EOCA and Mid-Term grades